-My training training and research interests span cognitive science and clinical research.
-I am interested in studying cognitive science models of rational thinking and decision-making in typically developing samples and in developmental psychopathology.
+My training and research interests span cognitive science and clinical research.
+I am interested in studying individual differences in judgment and decision-making and cognitive abilities in typically developing samples and in developmental psychopathology.
 I graduated with a PhD from the School and Clinical Child Program, University of Toronto and I am registered as a clinical psychologist with the College of Psychologists of Ontario.

 Current Graduate Students

-Jala is finishing the first year of the PhD program in the Clinical-Developmental area of Psychology.
-She examined changing patterns of relations among cognitive abilities (intellectual abilities and executive functions) at two different periods of development, which has been recently been published in Clinical Neuropsychologist (Rizeq, Flora, & Toplak, 2017).
+Jala is finishing the second year of the PhD program.
+She is examining superstitious thinking, anti-science attitudes, and conspiracy attitudes in relation to cognitive abilities and actively open-minded thinking in undergraduate and adolescent samples.
 Broadly, her research projects seek to better understand the multiple factors influencing child development, and to eventually ensure healthy and enriching environments for children and youth, ones that match their needs and invest in their potential.